my-linh-luu/bioinformatics/readme.md

 - _Structures.py_: a library of all the existing nucleotids of DNA and RNA as well as the corresponding codons.
 - _main.py_: the program to run
 - _utilities.py_: color the nucleotids on the terminal
-- _screenshots_: folder containing captions of the projects.